Nikon D850 versus Leica M10

 |Nikon D800E (⇒ lft | rgt)||Full Frame||36.2||7360||4912||1080/30p||25.6||14.3||2979||96|

-Beyond body and sensor, cameras can and do differ across a range of features.
-The D850 and the M10 Typ 3656 are similar in the sense that both have an optical viewfinder.
+Apart from body and sensor, cameras can and do differ across a variety of features.
+The D850 and the M10 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
 The adjacent table lists some of the other core features of the Nikon D850 and Leica M10 along with similar information for a selection of comparators.
-If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.
+If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Nikon D850 (⇒ rgt)||optical||YES||3.2||2359||tilting||YES||8000||9.0||no||no|